jarviscanada/jarvis_remote_desktop/README.md

 ## Jarvis Remote Desktop (JRD)

-Jarvis Remote Desktop (JRD) is designed for `Jarvis Java Cloud BigData Bootcamp` which allows developers to work on the same development environment.
+Jarvis Remote Desktop (JRD) is designed for `Jarvis Training` which allows developers to work on the same development environment.

 ## Software